conda-forge/cuda-feedstock/recipe/doc/recipe_guide.md

 ## Building for ARM Tegra devices

+> [!IMPORTANT]
+> Support for Tegra builds on conda-forge is only available for CUDA 12.9 and later.

 The [arm-variant](https://github.com/conda-forge/arm-variant-feedstock) package allows end-users to select which variant of ARM packages are installed into their environment.
 However, since there are no Tegra devices available for compilation, these packages must be